biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

     APIs with only the addition of amino acid composition.
 More properties will be considered if there is time left after the completion of these properties.
+-   Created a BioJava SVN account and successfully checkout biojava3 as Maven Projects.

 Skype call notes
 ----------------